Hunting for Hypercharge Anapole Dark Matter in All Spin Scenarios: Summary and conclusion

-The main results of the present work can be summarized with the following key points: \begin{itemize} \item As easily expected, the relic abundance imposes a stronger constraint on the spin-1 $d$-wave coupling $|a_1|/\Lambda^2$ than on the spin-1/2 $p$-wave coupling $|a_{1/2}|/\Lambda^2$ and the spin-1 $p$-wave coupling $|b_1|/\Lambda^2$.
-Comparing the two $p$-wave couplings, the spin-1 DM coupling $|b_1|/\Lambda^2$ could be constrained more by 9/4 stemming from the initial-state spin averages.
-In each case, the relic abundance constraint in the $Z$-pole resonance region is about a factor of 10 times weaker than the others. \item In comparison to the spin-1/2 coupling, the constraints on the spin-1 couplings from LHC and HL-LHC mono-jet events are considerably stronger, especially for DM lighter than about 1 TeV.
-This enhancement is attributed to a significant kinematic factor associated with the longitudinal mode of the massive spin-1 DM vector boson.
-This effect is crucial for a scenario that the spin-1 DM interacts with the SM particles dominantly through the interaction term with the coupling $|b_1|/\Lambda^2$ which is very weakly constrained by the DM direct detection experiment. \item The momentum transfer in the DM direct detection process is sufficiently small and hence the dominant contribution is through the $t$-channel photon exchange.
-The constraint on the spin-1 coupling $|a_1|/\Lambda^2$ is comparable to that on $|a_{1/2}|/\Lambda^2$ in the spin-1/2 case, with a minor deviation due to the $4/6$ ratio from the spin-average factors.
-The cross section, when considering only the spin-1 coupling $|b_1|/\Lambda^2$, is suppressed in the non-relativistic limit by the small kinetic factor due to the CP selection rule.
-Consequently, as illustrated in the right panel of Fig.~\ref{fig:direct_plots}, the constraint on $|b_1|/\Lambda^2$ is exceptionally weak.
-It is noteworthy that (near) future results from DM direct detection experiments, such as a 30 ton-year exposure of XENONnT or the planned XLZD consortium involving multiple xenon target experiments, are expected to explore the region of space that coincides with the HL-LHC expectations for the spin-1/2 case, as shown in the left panel of Fig.~\ref{fig:combined_plots}.
-Remarkably, the expected sensitivities of DM direct detection experiments could be achieved within approximately 7 years, which is significantly sooner than the projected full operational timeline of the HL-LHC. \item The NPB condition is equally applicable to both spin-1/2 and spin-1 couplings.
-The lower bound is inversely proportional to the square of the DM mass, as presented in Eq.~\eqref{eq:naive_perturbativity_bound}.
-It is important to note that a breach of this conceptual NPB suggests a breakdown of the EFT framework, potentially resolvable by a more fundamental UV theory~\cite{Cabral-Rosetti:2014cpa,Cabral-Rosetti:2015cxa, Ibarra:2022nzm}. \end{itemize} To sum up, the two hypercharge anapole couplings in the spin-1 case are significantly more constrained than the single anapole coupling in the spin-1/2 case, as evident in Fig.~\ref{fig:combined_plots}.
+The main results of the present work can be summarized with the following key points: \begin{itemize} \item As easily expected, the relic abundance imposes stronger constraints on $d$-wave terms than the $p$-wave terms since larger couplings are required to obtain the right relic abundance.
+The coefficients of the $p$-wave terms decrease as the spin of DM due to the spin-averaged and polarization-weighted factors in the annihilation cross sections: 1/4 ($|a_{1/2}|$), 1/9 ($|b_{1}|$), 5/72 ($|a_{3/2}|$), and 1/20 ($|b_{2}|$).
+This induces stronger constraints as the DM spin increases.
+In each case, the relic abundance constraint in the $Z$-pole resonance region is about a factor of 10 times weaker than the others. \item The LHC and HL-LHC mono-jet searches play the most crucial role in probing the higher-spin anapole DM lighter than about 1 TeV.
+This is due to the kinematic factor associated with the longitudinal modes of the DM particle.
+The mono-jet searches play an essential role, especially for probing the parity-even terms of the spin 1 or 2 DM, i.e., $|b_{1,2}|/\Lambda^2$, since their contributions to the DM direct detection cross sections are suppressed by the recoil energies. \item The momentum transfer in the DM direct detection process is sufficiently small and hence the dominant contribution is through the $t$-channel photon exchange.
+The constraint on the parity-odd couplings $|a_{1/2}|/\Lambda^2$, $|a_{1}|/\Lambda^2$, $|a_{3/2}|/\Lambda^2$, and $|a_{2}|/\Lambda^2$ are comparable to each other, with minor deviations due to the spin-averaged and polarization-weighted factors, 1/2, 1/3, 5/18, and 1/4, respectively.
+The cross section, when considering only the spin-1 (2) parity-even coupling $|b_1|/\Lambda^2$ ($|b_2|/\Lambda^2$), is suppressed in the non-relativistic limit by the small kinetic factor due to the CP selection rule.
+Consequently, as illustrated in the top (bottom) right panel of Fig.~\ref{fig:direct_plots}, the constraint on $|b_1|/\Lambda^2$ ($|b_2|/\Lambda^2$) is highly suppressed by the recoil energy as $m_T E_R / 2m_\chi^2$.
+It is noteworthy that the result from the near future XENONnT with the 20 ton-year exposure is expected to explore the allowed region of space that coincides with the HL-LHC expectations for the spin-1/2 case, as shown in the top left panel of Fig.~\ref{fig:combined_plots}.
+Remarkably, the upcoming XENONnT experiment has the potential to achieve the extended coverage within approximately 5 years, which is significantly sooner than the projected full operational timeline of the HL-LHC.
+Thus, the future DM direct detection experiments, such as the planned XLZD consortium involving multiple Xenon target experiments with more than 20 ton-year exposure, could eventually probe beyond the allowed region bounded by the HL-LHC expectation at a faster pace, in the spin-1/2 case. \item The NPB condition is equally and approximately applied to all the spin-1/2, 1, 3/2, and 2 couplings.
+The lower NPB bound is inversely proportional to the square of the DM mass, as presented in Eq.~\eqref{eq:naive_perturbativity_bound}.
+It is important to note that a breach of this conceptual NPB suggests a breakdown of the EFT framework, potentially resolvable by a more fundamental UV theory~\cite{Cabral-Rosetti:2014cpa,Cabral-Rosetti:2015cxa, Ibarra:2022nzm}.
+Hence, the NPB bounds need to be accepted cautiously. \end{itemize}